vitar/clrf/src/en/theory/90-practices-toolbox.md

 - What especially irritates me.
 - How best to give me feedback.

-Sharing such “manuals” allows acting consciously and avoiding repeating the same mistakes.
+Sharing such “manuals” allows us to act consciously and avoid repeating the same mistakes.

 ## 10. Other practices for interest